DevSinghSachan/shark-rb/README.md

 The RBM optimization problem is special in the sense that the error function can not be evaluated exactly for more complex problems than trivial toy problems, and the gradient can only be estimated.
-This is reflected by the fact that all RBM derivatives have the Flag HAS_VALUE deactivated.
+This is reflected by the fact that all RBM derivatives have the Flag `HAS_VALUE` (this is a Shark class property that is not exposed to Ruby yet -- this is why `Shark::Algorithms::LBFGS` will not work here.) deactivated.
 Thus, most optimizers will not be able to optimize it.
 One which is capable of optimizing it is the GradientDescent algorithm, which we will use in the following

 	optimizer = Shark::Algorithms::SteepestDescent.new
 	optimizer.momentum = 0.0
 	optimizer.learning_rate = 0.1

 Since our problem is small, we can actually evaluate the negative log-likelihood.
 So we use it at the end to evaluate our training success after training several trials